kellyvaughn/kvlly/src/content/pages/course.md

 &nbsp;

 <a class='flex items-center justify-center pt-1 pl-2 pr-2 pb-1 text-main bg-main border border-main rounded-full transition hover:bg-muted text-md italic font-serif' href='https://maven.com/kellyvaughn'>Sign up for the next cohort</a>

+---

+## Why trust me?

+I've been working with and mentoring engineers and engineering leaders from companies small and large, and I often see the same trend: a great engineer is promoted to Engineering Manager because they're a great engineer, but they're never given the necessary tools and training to succeed as an EM.

+Throughout my 8+ years of experience managing engineers and engineering leaders, I have been honing and teaching my methodology for bringing the human side of management to the forefront to turn good engineers and managers into great leaders.
+Leadership isn't about your job title; it's about influence, and my proven methodology helps you build the influence you strive to have to make an impact on your organization and in your professional life.

+## Interested in corporate training or a workshop for your event?

+> Invaluable content in this workshop.
+Worth the price of admission for me.
+Thanks!

+Treat your conference attendees or team to personalized leadership training.
+Over the course of four hours, we'll work together build a culture of influence within your organization.
+Head over to my [contact page](/contact) and reach out to discuss my corporate and workshop rates.